wweeii11/ultrawide-ambientlight/README.md

 - BlurStrength: The number of blur passes that are applied
 - BlurDownscale: The size of downsacle for blur, higher value will give a more detailed effect
 - Mirror: Apply a horizontal mirroring to the effects, simulating a reflecting surface
-- UpdateInterval: Vsync interval of the effect rendering, range 1 to 4
+- FrameRate: rendering frame rate of the effects

 ## Credits
 [inipp](https://github.com/mcmtroffaes/inipp) <br />